 - Baking sheet

 Thinly slice the scallions.
-Roughly chop the romaine lettuce.
+Roughly chop the lettuce.
 Supreme the orange by trimming both ends and cutting away the peel and pith.
 Working over a large bowl, use your knife to cut out just the flesh segments.
 Add the chopped lettuce to the bowl with the orange.